linode/docs/docs/applications/configuration-management/deploy-in-code-with-pulumi/index.md

 const pulumi = require("@pulumi/pulumi");
 const linode = require("@pulumi/linode");

-// Create two new Nanodes using a StackScript to configure them internally.
+// Create two new 1GB Linodes (Nanodes) using a StackScript to configure them internally.
 // The StackScript referenced will install and enable NGINX.

 // "linode1" (the first argument passed to the Linode instance constructor function) is the Pulumi-allocated Unique Resource Name (URN) for this resource